kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Divide your system or object into independent parts or interconnected parts.
 - Divide your system or object into parts so that some part of it can be easily taken away when necessary.
 - Assemble your system or object from smaller segments.
-- Increase the degree of the system’s segmentation by composing the system from a number of smaller various objects or subsystems.
+- Increase the degree of the system’s segmentation by composing the system from several smaller various objects or subsystems.
-- Break a process or activity to smaller segments.
+- Break a process or activity into smaller segments.
 - Increase the degree of segmentation of homogeneous systems or processes.
 - Increase the difference between segments.
 ### Examples
 - Bridge Pattern
 - State Pattern
-- Follow Interface Segregation Principle and divide a huge interface to multiple interfaces with a dedicated responsibility
+- Follow the Interface Segregation Principle and divide a huge interface into multiple interfaces with a dedicated responsibility
-- Component based architecture
+- Component-based architecture
 - Microservices architecture

 ## 02 TAKING AWAY